netresearch/docker-akeneo-php/README.md

 - `akeneo-php-entrypoint`

     Entrypoint script which looks for the file `./bin/akeneo-bootstrap` and calls it when present before invoking the command.
-If the environment variable `AWAIT_AKENEO_INSTALLATION_DONE` is set to `1` it will wait for the file `./vendor/installation-done` to be present upfront.
+If the environment variable `AWAIT_AKENEO_BUILD_DONE` is set to `1` it will wait for the file `./vendor/akeneo-build-done` to be present upfront.

     *Set as ENTRYPOINT on Apache image only*